Police corruption: Germany

-In addition to legislation, strategic approaches which target all German government bodies, including the police, are employed through the Federal Government Directive concerning the Prevention of Corruption in the Federal Administration.
-This directive recommends internal auditing, employment of a contact person for corruption related-issues rotation of staff and the principle of multiple controls in order to prevent and combat corruption within governmental bodies.
+In addition to legislation, strategic approaches that target all German government bodies, including the police, are employed through the Federal Government Directive concerning the Prevention of Corruption in the Federal Administration.
+This directive recommends internal auditing, employment of a contact person for corruption-related issues rotation of staff and the principle of multiple controls in order to prevent and combat corruption within governmental bodies.

-Beyond the domestic level, Germany is heavily involved in the creation and compliance to international anti-corruption standards via the United Nations, the World Bank, the Group of Eight (G8) and the Organization for Economic Cooperation and Development (OECD).
+Beyond the domestic level, Germany is heavily involved in the creation and compliance with international anti-corruption standards via the United Nations, the World Bank, the Group of Eight (G8) and the Organization for Economic Cooperation and Development (OECD).
 German public institutions, such as the police, have also been acknowledged by the Council of Europe's Group of States against Corruption (GRECO) to have done considerable work to prevent corruption.

-Public perception of police corruption is low among German citizens according to the 2013 Special Eurobarometer on Corruption report.
-German respondents (16%) were among the least likely (within European Union) to think that corruption, or the giving and taking of bribes and abuse of power for personal gain, is widespread among police and customs officers.
+Public perception of police corruption is low among German citizens, according to the 2013 Special Eurobarometer on Corruption report.
+German respondents (16%) were among the least likely (within the European Union) to think that corruption, or the giving and taking of bribes and abuse of power for personal gain, is widespread among police and customs officers.
 More generally, 92% of German respondents do not feel personally affected by corruption in their daily lives, considerably higher than the 70% EU average.
 However, although more than half (59%) of respondents believe that corruption is prevalent within Germany, this is still considerably lower than the 76% EU average.

-Despite the more than half of German respondents perceiving a prevalence of corruption in German society, the actual experience of corruption is quite low.
+Despite more than half of German respondents perceiving a prevalence of corruption in German society, the experience of corruption is quite low.
 Less than 1% of German respondents reported they were requested or expected to pay a bribe in the year of the report, while only 9% indicated they were personally aware of someone who had accepted bribes, respectively below the 4% and 12% average among European Union citizens.